-Gould, a Democrat, was the representative for Maine's 3rd congressional district from 1911 to 1913.
+Gould was the representative for Maine’s 3rd congressional district and was a Democrat.
+He served from 1911 to 1913.

 From Apr 1911 to Mar 1913, Gould missed 148 of 261 roll call votes, which is 56.7%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.